Bambo-Rambo/RNG-Guides/DexNavRNG.md

 Now imagine a forced shiny encounter with 3 perfect IVs and all the above.
 Really powerful and one of its kind, but also complicated to perform, so having some experience with TinyMT RNG is required.

-Please note that the exact egg move - and in some cases - the exact level of the resulting Pokemon cannot be predicted accurately.
+Please note that the exact egg move and the held item are not predicted.
-The same goes for the held item.
+The same goes for the exact level of the Pokemon if it is not fixed.
-We can still abuse for an egg move but we can't choose it, while the level is a bit messy but the species is not affected.
+We can still abuse for a random egg move but we can't choose it, while the level inaccuracy does not affect the species.

-Also the following method doesn't work for species that can be obtained from fishing or hordes, although DexNav allows it generally.
+Also the following method doesn't work for species that can be obtained by fishing, although DexNav allows it generally.

 This guide attempts to give some useful tips to save time and effort but don't expect to succeed without practicing.